+Figure 12.
+(MW-234 and NW-262) Northwest Plume RGA TCE and Tc-99.

 MW-262 is relatively close to the TCE source and MW-234 is more distant (Figure 5).

 Degradation of Trichloroethene (TCE) and Other Chlorinated Ethenes

-DCEs, vinyl chloride and ethene have been detected in the of the RGA, although few ethene analyses have been done.
+DCEs, vinyl chloride and ethene have been detected in the groundwater of the RGA, although few ethene analyses have been done.
 The DCEs, vinyl chloride and ethene probably resulted from the degradation of TCE in the subsurface rather than occurring as impurities in the original TCE, forming from natural materials at the site, or originating from other chemicals utilized at the PGDP.

 Previous studies summarized in KRCEE (2008) have already concluded that microbes are at least partially responsible for the degradation of TCE.
 At concentrations of 700 mg/L, such as what occurs in the RGA near the C-400 building, the TCE is a likely biocide of bacteria that could aerobically degrade TCE (KRCEE 2011, 40).
 However, enzymes released by bacteria feeding on other organic compounds in the groundwater would degrade TCE (KRCEE 2008).
 Once TCE degrades, bacteria are capable of degrading cis-DCE and other TCE degradation products.
 TCE and its degradation products may also degrade through abiotic (non-biological) chemical reactions (Tobiszewski and Namieśnik 2012).